-PSO 5.b: be acquainted with the contemporary issues, latest trends in
+PSO 5.b: be acquainted with the contemporary issues, latest trends in technological development and thereby innovate new ideas by self-directed and lifelong learning.

 PO6 - Cooperation/Team Work and Multi-Cultural Competence

 PSO 6: work effectively as a member or leader of a team to achieve project target.